-Park your car to the side of the road.
 If you are the first responder to an accident or someone who can and/ or wants to provide assistance, pull your car to the side of the road.
 If the victim is in the road, use your car as a barrier.
 Make sure your car is safely out of traffic lanes and not blocking access to the scene or victim in any way.

 - Turn off your car’s ignition.
 Turn on your emergency flashers to alert other drivers that you are stopped.
 Remember that your emergency flashers will work even if your car isn’t running.

-Look over the scene quickly.
 Although your first instinct may be to call for help, taking a few seconds to quickly assess the situation can help you provide vital information to emergency services.
 In addition, it may also alert you to things that should be done before attending to victims.

 - Make sure you are safe in the situation, too.
 You don’t want to be added to the list of casualties.
 For example, make sure there is no fire or smoke.
-If you are a smoker, put out your cigarette so that it doesn’t ignite any fluid draining from the car.
+If you are a smoker, put out your cigarette, so it doesn’t ignite any fluid draining from the car.

-Call emergency services.
 Once you’ve made a quick assessment of the accident scene, call emergency services.
 Provide the person with whom you are speaking any information request to the best of your knowledge.
 Ask other witnesses and bystanders to call emergency services as well.
 These people may have additional information or noticed something about the accident and victim you didn’t.
 Remember that the more information emergency services have, the better they can respond to an accident.

 - Ignite flares if you have them and you are alone at the accident scene.
 If you don’t, make sure your emergency flashers are working.
 Set the flares a few hundred feet on either side of the accident.
 Only ignite flashers if there is no fuel leaking anywhere.